J-eld/library-app/README.md

 - cd into the backend folder
 - populate .env.example with the correct information (localhost:3000)
 - change the name of .env.example -> .env
+- install all dependencies with `npm install`
 - run the backend with `npm start`
 - cd into the frontend folder
 - populate .env.local.example with the correct information (localhost:4000)
 - change the name of .env.local.example -> .env.local
+- install all dependencies with `npm install`
 - run the frontend with `npm run dev`
 - go to localhost:3000 to see the frontend at work